 You can also understand how customers perceive your e-commerce store by asking them about it.

 Conduct surveys after a customer shops from you to get feedback from them.
 This feedback will help you understand what works within your site, what's causing frustration for them, and whether they'd recommend your store to others.
 The purchasing experience will be fresh in your customers' minds and they'd be more honest with their responses.

-You can then collate this feedback and use it to optimize your website experience, meeting your customers’ needs and expectations better.
+You can then collate this feedback and use it to optimize your on-site experience, meeting your customers' needs and expectations better.